netrisai/docs/tutorials/phoenixnap-bmc-using-vnet.rst

 Deploy a new server w/ static IP into an existing V-Net
 -------------------------------------------------------

-Starting from Netris `v3.5.0 <https://www.netris.io/netris-3-5-0-release-notes>`_, Netris creates private networks in phoenixNAP BMC with a CIDR based on the corresponding VNET gateway.
-As before, Netris continuously monitors private networks.
-As a result of this continuous monitoring, you can't edit private networks created by Netris from the phoenixNAP BMC console.
-However, if any modifications are made, Netris will automatically roll everything back to its state.
+Deploying a new server is significantly simpler when using Netris V-NET compared to the traditional process of setting up a server with a public IP.

+The recommended steps:

-When you request a server from phoenixNAP BMC without any public IP address, select a Netris V-Net as a private network.
-Enter a valid IP address in the 'IP Addresses' text field and specify the Netris V-Net's gateway IP address in the 'Default Gateway' field.
-Then Netris will automatically add that server to the V-Net when the server is deployed.
+1. **Request a Server:** When ordering a server from phoenixNAP BMC, opt for no public IP address.
+2. **Select Netris V-Net:** In the phoenixNAP web console, select a Netris V-Net (previously created in Netris) as your private network.
+3. **IP Configuration:** In the phoenixNAP web console, enter a valid IP address in the 'IP Addresses' text field and specify the Netris V-Net's gateway IP address in the 'Default Gateway' field.

+Netris will automatically include the server into the V-Net.

 .. image:: /tutorials/images/phoenixnap-vnet-import-a-new-server-with-ip.png
     :align: center

-Thanks to that functionality, you can request a bare-metal server directly into Netris V-Net.
 As a result, you will have bare-metal servers in a private subnet that can connect to services outside your VPC (since we have enabled NAT globally in previous chapters), but external services cannot initiate a connection with those servers.

 In order to connect via SSH to the newly deployed server, you can either create a DNAT rule and connect via Public IP, or if you don't need permanent ssh access to that server, you can simply connect using Softgate as a JumpHost.